ThumbSnail/frontend-nanodegree-mobile-portfolio/README.md

 		they are stored in a global array. updatePositions() accesses this array and avoids the querySelectorAll call.

+		Also, a querySelector() has been replaced with the faster getElementById().

 		This code was originally creating 200 pizzas to move in the background as the user scrolled.
-However, since the user can't even see all of those at any given time, this number was	reduced to a far more manageable 20.
+However, since the user can't even see all of those at any given time, this number was	reduced to 48.

 		Finally, the CSS was edited to tell the browser to place each moveable pizza onto its own layer through the use of will-change: transform and transform: